ansys/pyansys-math/doc/source/examples/ansys-math_vs_scipy/ansys-math_vs_scipy.rst

 ..
 GENERATED FROM PYTHON SOURCE LINES 67-69

-Read the sparse matrices using PyMapdl.
+Read the sparse matrices using PyMAPDL.

 ..
 GENERATED FROM PYTHON SOURCE LINES 69-75